Government of the 33rd Dáil

-32nd Government of Ireland
+32nd government of Ireland

 Nomination of Taoiseach

-The members of the 33rd Dáil first met on 20 February 2020.
-Taoiseach and Fine Gael leader Leo Varadkar, Fianna Fáil leader Micheál Martin, Sinn Féin leader Mary Lou McDonald and Green Party leader Eamon Ryan were each proposed for nomination as Taoiseach.
+The 33rd Dáil first met on 20 February 2020.
+Leo Varadkar, Taoiseach and Fine Gael leader, Micheál Martin, Fianna Fáil leader, Mary Lou McDonald, Sinn Féin leader, and Eamon Ryan, Green Party leader, were each proposed for nomination as Taoiseach.
 None of the four motions were successful.
 Varadkar announced that he would resign as Taoiseach but that under the provisions of Article 28.11 of the Constitution, the members of the government would continue to carry out their duties until their successors were appointed.

 On 27 June, the Dáil again debated nominations for the position of Taoiseach.
 The nomination of Martin was approved by the Dáil.
 Martin was then appointed as Taoiseach by President Michael D. Higgins.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Micheál Martin proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.